-There are 24 names in this directory beginning with the letter D.
+There are currently 24 names in this directory beginning with the letter D.

 The deep structure of a sentence or phrase refers to the basic syntactic structure that is constructed in a speaker's mind before the application of any transformational rules.
 This is the level at which all grammatical constraints are 'checked-off' such as theta assignment.

 Words of degree are adjectives and adverbs that offer relative hierarchical, spectral or binary semantic specification. ex: 'big' (positive degree), 'bigger' (comparative degree) and 'biggest' (superlative degree)

 deictic (word or expression)

 Deletion is a phonological process by which a sound is removed from a phonological environment, often in order to facilitate articulation. ex: /mɛmoɹi/ becomes [mɛmɹi] 'memory'

 A demonstrative adjective modifies a noun phrase by indicating some type of location in space and time. ex: 'This' dress looks better on you than 'that' one.

 The term dental refers to a place of articulation in which a sound is produced by the tip of the tongue coming into contact with the back of the upper teeth.
 It is represented by the diacritic /d̪/.
 Languages that have dental phonemes include Finnish, Polish, and Russian.

 A descriptive grammar gives an analysis and formulates rules about a language based on speakers' linguistic performance without deciding which forms are grammatical or ungrammatical.